na-na-hi/renget/archive/CharacterProvider-GuideToBotmaking.md

 - - -
 ### Character Card Writing Style
 `Ideal card size: ~800–1800`
-Remember, you are not writing a story in the character definitions!
-You are explaining the AI how to handle this character and providing context for the scenario, so avoid any prose and strip it to facts, explanations, and directions only.
-There is no point in trying to establish a writing style here; save it for the initial message.
-Don't try planning the story ahead too much or explaining the world in detail.
-Ideally, you should fit the whole card into ~800–1800 tokens.
-If you got more, it's likely you've used a prose style or included too much unnecessary information.
+Remember, you are not crafting a narrative with the character definitions.
+Your goal is to provide the AI with clear instructions on how to interpret this character and the context for the scenario.
+Keep your descriptions to the facts, explanations, and directions only.
+Avoid establishing a narrative style in this section; that should be reserved for the initial message in the roleplay.
+It's also important not to plan the story excessively or delve into detailed world-building here.
+Ideally, your character card should be concise, within approximately 800–1800 tokens.
+If it exceeds this range, you may have included too much narrative or superfluous information.

 #
 - - -
 ###  "JED" (Just Enough Definitions.
 Character Sheet)

 ##### Empty Card Template (Character Sheet)
 (~400 Tokens.
-You don't need to fill in every single detail and can delete the parts you don't need.)
+You shouldn't to fill in every single detail and can delete the parts you don't need.)
 ```markdown
 (NOTE: Delete all () notes.
 Keep all the [] notes.
 Erase the parts you don't need.)